1

 • A Bachelor of Science (BS) degree from an accredited college or university in an engineering, scientific, or technical discipline.

-• Six (6) years professional technical experience which includes at least four (4) years specialized experience performing computer hardware engineering, software design, coding and compilation of code; computer or software requirements
+• Six (6) years of professional technical experience, which includes at least four (4) years of specialized experience performing computer hardware engineering, software design, coding and compilation of code; computer or software requirements, management, computer systems or software integration; and utilizing systems engineering software tools.

 • Strong experience developing embedded software in C and/or C++.

-• Knowledge of embedded communication protocols such as UART, SPI, I2C, CAN, Ethernet, or similar.
+• Knowledge of embedded communication protocols such as UART, SPI, I2C, Ethernet, CAN, or similar.

 • Familiarity with version control systems (Git preferred).